Allerton incinerator: Calls for public inquiry

 Andrew Cousins, the company's project manager, said after the planning meeting: "I have heard people say that it was a done deal, I really wish I had that same level of confidence."

-Mr Cousins said most residents he had spoken to during consultation events were either in favour of the scheme or indifferent.'Not right'
+Mr Cousins said most residents he had spoken to during consultation events were either in favour of the scheme or indifferent.

 The Conservative-controlled county council said the incinerator would prevent 90% of North Yorkshire's household waste from going into landfill.